 To the law enforcement; you knew of his alcoholic rage and perverted behaviors.
 You knew, around 13 years old (1975 – 1980), that our home was constantly the party house.
 Almost once a month these parties consisted of one grown man, one young girl, and at least 5 young boys.
 You heard all the rumors about the pot that was smoked or the girl offered out like candy.
 You definitely knew from the kids wandering around inside and outside, each holding cups or cans of beer; the loud music and traffic that concerned the neighbors, but you did nothing.

-In my eyes, none of you were not brave enough to do your job and check on the children of this home.
+In my eyes, none of you were brave enough to check on the children of this home.
 When you stopped me out on the street, to either talk or question me, you saw the rotting teeth and in our roasting hot summer days you saw my arms filled with filth and huge sores.
 You did nothing!!

 You knew either by rumor or being told by the bar owners, that he was so dangerous when drinking my mother warned all of the tavern owners to ban him from whiskey completely.
 However, since they too were afraid of what he might do, they watched his fury grow, then sent him home; knowing there were young children.
 Remember the little girl who came in to get her mother a pack of cigarettes almost daily?
 Remember the man that charged his beverages and never paid you back?
 Remember what you thought of the man?

 ‘How could you just stand there and watch me die?’